Welcome to today's edition of the Rush 24-7 podcast.

 Now, I don't know why, but the drive-bys have not reported this exchange.

-Whenever they talk about Lerner and reporting that she referred to uh conservatives as uh what what is an appropriate word for this?
+Whenever they talk about Lerner and reporting that she referred to conservatives as what is an appropriate word for this, because I refuse to say it.

 Everybody else may be using it.

-I just refer to refuse to say it.
+I just refuse to say it.

 I don't even want to say that.

-And that's that is really weird since they normally pounce on any chance to make fun of or ridicule or discredit talk radio.
+And that is really weird since they normally pounce on any chance to make fun of or ridicule or discredit talk radio.

-And there it is right in front of them, and they leave that out.
+And there it is right in front of them and they leave that out.

 But I think what this proves, ladies and gentlemen, is that Lois Lerner and the IRS were targeting conservatives for political reasons.

-Whoever said what, whoever started what, there can be no doubt now, if there ever was, that the IRS, with the full awareness and knowledge of the White House was targeting conservatives for political reasons.
+Whoever said what, whoever started what, there can be no doubt now, if there ever was, that the IRS, with the full awareness and knowledge of the White House, was targeting conservatives for political reasons.

-And the and the drive-bys have denied that.
+And the drive-bys have denied that.

 The media has denied that ever since this began, as they've attempted to cover and deflect whatever went on there.

-Remember it started out just a couple of rogue employees in the Cincinnati office, and it quickly became, we became aware that it was massive.
+Remember, it started out just a couple of rogue employees in the Cincinnati office, and it quickly became, we became aware that it was massive.

-It was IRS headquarters in Washington that was giving the orders for all this, and actually running the operation against Tea Party groups in denying them their tax exempt status, which would therefore prevent them from fundraising for candidates and issues.
+It was IRS headquarters in Washington that was giving the orders for all this and actually running the operation against Tea Party groups in denying them their tax exempt status, which would therefore prevent them from fundraising for candidates and issues.

-And that ended up being their denial of the First Amendment denial of free speech rights.
+And that ended up being their denial of the First Amendment, denial of free speech rights.

 But the idea that they had a clear shot here at blaming talk radio and chose not to.